VictoriaQTHuynh/VictoriaQTHuynh.github.io/_portfolio/ML-introduction.md

 ---

-There are three categories of Machine Learning approarches:
+There are three categories of Machine Learning approaches:
 * Supervised Learning
 * Unsupervised Learning
 * Reinforcement Learning.